|50 SEK banknote issued by the Riksbank in 1960|

 What do I mean by a collapse in resources?
 Central banks have always been unique among government agencies for their self-sufficiency.
 Rather than depending on tax revenues to pay for their operations, they are capable of funding themselves internally.
-Central bankers have even made a habit of providing their masters in government with juicy dividends each year.
+Central bankers like Ingves have even made a habit of providing their masters in government with a juicy dividend each year.

 These dependable and juicy margins, otherwise known as seigniorage, have afforded central bankers a number of luxuries.
 First, consider the creature comforts.
 These include large research departments, well-paid staff, good benefits, high status, nice new office buildings, museums with free admission, and plenty of international travel and conferences.